marcantoine/ra-data-graphql-prisma/README.md

 - [Tips and workflow](#tips-and-workflow)
 - [Contributing](#contributing)

 ## What is react admin ?
-And what's ra-data-graphql-prisma ?
+And what's @unly/ra-data-graphql-prisma ?

 [Find out more about the benefits of using `react-admin` with Prisma here.](context.md)